 31 December 31 December

-2020 2019
+2021 2020

 HRK million HRK million

-27 18
+Intangible assets 26 27

-72 69
+Property, plant and equipment 98 72

-99 87
+124 99

-2020 HRK million 27 72

-The Federal Republic of Germany is both a direct and an indirect shareholder and holds approximately 32% of the share capital of DTAG.
+The Federal Republic of Germany is both a direct and an indirect shareholder and holds 30.4% of the share capital of DTAG.
 Due to the average attendance at the shareholders' meetings, the Federal Republic of Germany represents a solid majority at the shareholders' meetings of DTAG, although it only has a minority shareholding, making DTAG a dependant company of the Federal Republic of Germany.
-Therefore, the Federal Republic of Germany and the companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany can exercise a significant influence are classified as related parties of DTAG, and consequently of the Company as well.
-The Company did not execute as part of its normal business activities any transactions that were individually material in the 2020 or 2019 financial year with companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany can exercise a significant influence.
+Therefore, the Federal Republic of Germany and the companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany as well.
+The Company did not execute as part of its normal business activities any transactions that were individually material in the 2021 or 2020 financial year with companies controlled by the Federal Republic of Germany can exercise a significant influence.